balapkm/Store/README.md

 # Front End Docs

-I used the react framework as front end
+I used the react framework as front end.

 **Plugins**